Saturday, 4 July 2015

 Members: Earth, Altair, Zoa, Ochra, Caspar, Anak, Kohath

-When Earth was first discovered by the alien races, it was PACT that made contact.
+When Earth was first discovered by the alien species, it was PACT that made contact.
 Earth's space capability was already quite advanced, with high speed ships serving colonies across Earth's corner of the galaxy, and exploration expanding all the time.
 But it was an unmanned space probe that strayed into Kohathi space that alerted them to Earth's capabilities.

 In view of the inter-racial problems in Earth's history, there were surprisingly few people against the relationship with the alien races.
 Earth's United Nations organisation, by this time acted as a sort of federal Earth government, especially in representing Earth as a whole to alien governments.
 Using PACT to make contact ensured that the first impression was of the advantages, rather than fear of conquest or aggression.

 In the twenty years since then, Earth and its colonies have been fully integrated into the Alliance, and all parties have benefitted from the exchange of culture and technology.
-The Earth PACT fleet, all named after birds of prey, was set up within three years of joining the Alliance, and there was a free exchange of crew between the fleets, promoting inter-racial co-operation and understanding.
+The Earth PACT fleet, all named after birds of prey, was set up within three years of joining the Alliance, and there was a free exchange of crew between the fleets, promoting inter-species co-operation and understanding.

-Exchange was more frequent between those races that could breathe each others' atmosphere, but short exchanges were still made where the crewmen had to spend the entire time wearing a breathing mask.
+Exchange was more frequent between those species that could breathe each others' atmosphere, but short exchanges were still made where the crewmen had to spend the entire time wearing a breathing mask.
 The same applied to different gravities – Shom Reuel, from lighter gravity Altair, was able to serve on the Kestrel after special training and wearing a back brace, which was also used by humans serving on heavier gravity ships.

 There were PACT offices on every world, serving as embassies, and looking out for likely candidates for not only the PACT fleet, but cultural and academic exchanges and collaboration.
 The training facility on Earth had different departments for alien studies but the training for the PACT fleet was mostly induction, explaining the rules of working in the fleet to trainees who had already learned their skills elsewhere.
 Bursaries were available for crewmen to study specific courses with dedicated training schools, including those on other worlds.